MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-ma-ws-maconfig.md

 After a Connector is configured, you can configure the Run Profiles by selecting **Configure Run Profiles**.

-## Known issues
+## Additional steps

-The Web Service Configuration Tool does not generate proper WSConfig file when certificate-based authentication is used.
-This issue leads to inability to import Web Service Connector project into MIM Synchronization Service.
+When certificate-based authentication is used, an additional change is needed after the Web Service Configuration Tool generates a WSConfig file, before that file can be imported into a Web Service Connector project in MIM Synchronization Service.

-To fix this issue:
+To enable certificate-based authentication:

 - Configure your project to use Basic Authentication in the Web Service Configuration Tool
 - Create a copy of my_project.wsconfig file and rename it to my_project.zip
 - Open this archive and modify generated.config file to replace basic authentication with certificate-based authentication (an example provided below)
-- Replace generated.config file in archive and rename my_project.zip back to my_project.wsconfig
+- Replace generated.config file in my_project.zip and rename it to my_project_updated.wsconfig
+- Import the updated project it into MIM Synchronization Server

 Find generated.config sample file with certificate-based authentication below:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
     <configuration>